nice-devone/nice-cxone-mobile-sample-ios/README.md

 ```

 ### Set Code Verifier
 The SDK supports OAuth 2.0 which uses proof key for code exchange - [PKCE](https://oauth.net/2/pkce/).
-Above setting the authorization code, it is necessary to provide a code verifier with [`setCodeVerifier(_:)`](https://help.nice-incontact.com/content/acd/digital/mobilesdk/ios/sdklibrary/protocols/customerprovider.htm), which is forwarded in the request to the OAuth authorization manager.
+Above setting the authorization code, it is necessary to provide a code verifier with `CustomerProvider.setCodeVerifier(_:)`, which is forwarded in the request to the OAuth authorization manager.
 Code verifier has to be passed so CXone can retrieve an authorization token.

 The sample application uses third party framework [Swift-PKCE](https://github.com/hendrickson-tyler/swift-pkce) to be able to generate code verifier.